nihalzp/cartogram-web/doc/addmap/create_cart_animation_gif.md

 ### 1.1 Adding the `downloadSVG()` function

 Find the method `displayVersionSwitchButtons()` of the class `Cartogram`, which might be on line ~2500.
-You will now create a function in this method which downloads the frames of the cartogram animation as SVGs.
+You will now create a function in this method that downloads the frames of the cartogram animation as SVGs.

 On line ~2548, right before the end of the method, insert the following `downloadSVG()` function.